 Here is a sublimity in the thought, that man has ever so closely affinitized his newly created gods in their nature and mission to the newly discovered principles of life or elements of his own mental nature.
-For instance, man being himself a constructing being, he accepted the thought, without one moment further philosophizing on the subject, that he, too, must have a constructor, a Creator; and still further, that he is mentally a compound of many elements, differing in point of nature, attribute, etc. each of those centers, so to speak, projecting itself into such parts of nature as best reflected its peculiar image, he had as many gods as he had attributes in his own nature.

-Seeing that humanity is divided into sex, he supposed that the deities were also thus divided, hence the
+For instance, man being himself a donstructing being, he accepted the thought, without one moment further philosophizing on the subject, that he, too, must have a constructor, a Creator; and still ferther, that he is mentally a compound of many elements, differing in point of nature, attribute, etc.; each of those centers, so to speak, projecting itself into such parts of nature as best reflected its peculiar image, he had as many gods as he had attributes in his own nature.
+'Seein that humanity is divided into sex, he supposed that the deities were also thus divided, hence the

-GODS AND THEIR GODDESSES.
+GUDS AND THEIR GODDESERS.

-Mankind being subjects of marriage, there were in the delfic realms, beautiful nymphs with their courtiers, a Cupid and Hymen to nuptial rites.
-Man requiring for the continued existence of life, the products of earth, there-was a necessity for a Plutus and a Ceres; and as the produce of earth was the result of industry, an Apis became indispensable.
+Mankind being subjects of marriage, there were in the delific realms, beautiful nymphs with their courtiers, a Cupid and Hymeh to nuptial rites.
+Man requiring for the continued existence of life, the products of earth, there was a necessity for a Plutus and a Ceres; and as the produce of earth was the result of in-dustry, an Apis became indispensable.
 Requiring sleep, a Morpheus was needed to administer the sweets of repose.
-Possessing the elements of mirth, music and other semilin-tellectual qualities, there was need of a Comus, an Orpheus, Erato and Euterpe.
-If a dance was required, then there must be a Terpsichore for manager; and when too much exhausted, so that rest was required, a Vacuna was present.
+Possessing the elements of mirth, music and other semi-in-tellectual qualities, there was need of a Comus, an Orpheus, Erato and Euterpe.
+If a dance was required, then there must be a Terpsichore for.manager; and when too much exhausted, so that rest was required, a Vacuna was present.
 Possessing a sense of honor, there must be in the realms of the gods a Phidius Dius.

-Man being subject to disease and death, there was need of an Apollo and a Hyges.
+Man being subject to disease and death, there was need of an Apollo and a Hygem.
 Possessing the faculty of intelligence, there was a Minerva to impart lessons of wisdom.
-Being postical in nature, there was need of the Pavcæ; while the faculty of memory created a necessity for the existence of a Mnemosyne; and so it may with all the faculties of mind as well as all the various phenomens in nature.
-Each had to have its special god or goddess to preside over and give direction in all the proceedings of men.
+Being poetical in nature, there was need of the Pavcm; while the faculty of memory created a necessity for the existence of a Mnemosyne; and so it may with all the faculties of mind as well as all the various phenomena in nature.
+Each had to have its special god or goddess to preside over and give-direction in all the proceedings of men.
 If the action was one good in character, the god presiding was one of good omen, but if bad, then of ill omen.
 On a drunk, Bacchus led the van.
-If a war arose, Mars and Bellona commanded the armies.
-In a case of slighted love, Anteus was called to arbitrate the matter; and if too aggravating in its nature, Ate adjusted the was a Minerva to impart lessons of wisdom. aggravating in its nature, Ate adjusted the case; but if the affair was hell-deserving, the aggressor was handed over to Pluto and Proserpine, who threatened them with a plunge into the waters of Styx, and if that failed to work repentance, they gave him a way-bill over to the land of Tartarus.
+If a war arose, Mars and Bellons commanded the armies.
+In a one of slighted love, Anteus was called to arbitrate the matter; and if too aggravating in its nature, Ate adjusted the case; but if the affair was hell-deserving, the aggressor was handed over to Pluto and Proserpine, who threatened them with a plunge into the waters of Styx, and if that falled to work repentance, they gave him a way-bill over to the land of Tartarus.

-Thus we see the beauty and the harmony ex-isting in the progressive unfoldings in the mind to answer to all the diversified demands of a growing humanity while passing through the incipient stages of intellectual selfhood, each thought, each idea and conclusion forming one of the stepping-stones to a higher development of mind.
+Thus we see the beauty and the harmony existing in the progressive unfoldings in the mind of man, in to answer to all the diversified demands of a growing humanity while passing through the incipient stages of intellectual selfhood, each thought, each idea and conclusion forming one of the stepping stones to a higher develop-ment of mind.

-FINDING A GOD
+PINDING A GOD

-Finally, man will pass out of babyhood into (Continued on 8th page.)
+Pinally, man will pass out of babyhood into (Continued on 8th page.)

-·[Continued from our last issue] From the London Fortnightly Review, May, 1874.
-A DEFENSE OF MODERN SPIRITUAL-ISM.
+[Continued from our last issue]

+From the London Portnightly, Review, May, 1854.
+A DEFENSE OF MODERN SPIRITUAL-

-BY ALFRED R. WALLACE F R. S. ETC.
+BY ALPRED R. WALLACK P. R S. ETC.